-(This being not only the memorial of the one of the Church’s earliest post-Apostolic martyrs, the great Ignatius, who may have known Saint John personally, but also the second anniversary of the legalization of marijuana, or cannabis, we thought this retrospect quite fitting.
+(This being not only the memorial of the one of the Church’s earliest post-Apostolic martyrs, the great Ignatius, who may have known the Apostle John personally, but also the fifth anniversary of the legalization of marijuana, or cannabis, we thought this retrospect quite fitting.
 As readers may know, a new ‘pot shop’ opened up a few doors down from my own house, and I can only hope most of the clientele are there for therapeutic purposes.
 Given their state of health and often their youth, my grounds for such hope are minimal, but hope against hope, not least as we may all one day have to make the choice Ignatius did – and he did so joyfully, racing to his witness for Christ in the Coliseum, where they thought the ‘panem et circenses’ would never end…but end they did.)

 Saint Ignatius of Antioch (+107) joyfully ‘went to the lions’, as the saying goes, meeting his martyrdom in the arena of the Coliseum in the eternal city, perhaps less than a decade after the death of the last Apostle, John the Evangelist.
 Ignatius was the epi-scopos – literally the ‘overseer’ – of the ancient diocese of Antioch, where the ‘disciples were first called Christians’, and where Saint Peter was first a bishop, before going to Rome.
 There is a tradition – not a binding one, but pious nonetheless – that Ignatius was the ‘small child’ whom Christ put in the midst, to signify that the ‘kingdom of heaven belongs to such as these’.

 Whatever the case, here is Ignatius, soon after his capture as a bishop: